MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-tutorial.md

 ---
-title: Azure AI Video Indexer enabled by Arc
+title: Tutorial - Azure AI Video Indexer enabled by Arc
 description: This tutorial shows you how to deploy Azure Video Indexer with Arc. ms.topic: tutorial ms.service: azure-video-indexer